 For more information on this product please contact Rick Danis at BowlingButler.com

 We appreciate your comments regarding on all of our articles here at tburg.wpengine.com, and want to help take your bowling game to that next level.
 So if you have an article idea, products you would like us to try or simply need help in your game free to email us anytime.
-My email address is mike@above180.com.
+My email address is [email protected].
 We will do our best to respond as soon as possible to your inquiry.

 Until next time, Shred that Rack!